About REG CPA Exam

 REG CPA Exam Pass Rates

 Students perceive the CPA Exam's Regulation section to be difficult due to the large quantity of non-accounting content presented in the exam, which includes tax law and company law.
+However, in 2022, REG has a cumulative pass rate of nearly 60%.
+This is the highest pass rate among all the CPA Exam sections.
 Here’s a look at the REG CPA Exam pass rates over the years:

 We estimate approximately 84-112 hours of study are required in order to pass REG, but each student is unique and has their own time requirements.